v-dumitrescu/php-shopping-cart/README.md

 # php-shopping-cart
-A shopping cart web application made in php
+A shopping cart web application using a custom OOP MVC framework